Trump oil deal raises question for Mexico: At what cost?

-Mexico's president has incurred a debt with President Donald Trump by accepting U.S. help to end a standoff over global oil cuts, triggering concern the American president will in return make the country pay on issues like migration and security.
-President Andres Manuel Lopez Obrador, a leftist oil nationalist, had balked at a demand by the OPEC+ group of oil-producing nations to cut output by 400,000 barrels per day.
+Mexico's president has incurred a debt with his U.S. counterpart Donald Trump by accepting U.S. help to end a standoff over global oil cuts, triggering concern the American will in return make the country pay on issues like migration and security.
+President Andres Manuel Lopez Obrador, a leftist oil nationalist, had balked at a demand by the OPEC+ group of oil producing nations to cut output by 400,000 barrels per day.

 Instead, he offered a cut of 100,000 bpd and said Trump "generously" agreed last week to help Mexico make up the rest.
 Trump has angered Mexicans by insisting the country will pay for a border wall he is building to keep out illegal immigrants.